Table Of Contents

 Opsani can optimize applications across an entire service delivery platform or within a single application, autonomously managing runtime environments and tuning applications at scale.

-There is also the possibility that your workloads won’t match these solutions, mainly if they are stateful and can’t be turned on or off easily.
+Your workloads may also not match these solutions, mainly if they are stateful and can’t be turned on or off easily.

 The Xosphere Spot instance orchestration tool works natively with Amazon Auto Scaling Groups, monitoring instances within every group.